Huawei P30: Hardware

 Their designs are similar to those of the P20.
-The P30 Pro has a curved screen, and replaces the traditional earpiece speaker with an "electromagnetic levitation" speaker that vibrates the top of the phone's screen, enabling a narrower bezel.
+The P30 Pro has a curved screen, and replaces the traditional earpiece speaker with an “electromagnetic levitation” speaker that vibrates the top of the phone's screen, enabling a narrower bezel.
 The P30 has IP53 water and dustproofing, while the P30 Pro has IP68, but does not include a headphone jack.
 Both models utilise the Kirin 980 system-on-chip.
 The devices feature an in-screen optical fingerprint reader, stated to have improved performance over that of the Mate 20 Pro.

-In September 2019, Huawei unveiled new "Mystic Blue" and "Misty Lavender" color finishes for the P30 Pro, which carry a two-tone appearance using matte and glossy finishes.
-In May 2020, Huawei announced new 256 GB "New Edition" P30 Pro models for Germany, including a new silver color scheme.
+In September 2019, Huawei unveiled new “Mystic Blue” and “Misty Lavender” color finishes for the P30 Pro, which carry a two-tone appearance using matte and glossy finishes.
+In May 2020, Huawei announced new 256 GB “New Edition” P30 Pro models for Germany, including a new silver color scheme.

 Camera

-The P30 Pro features three rear-facing camera lenses with Leica optics, including a 40-megapixel lens, 20-megapixel ultra-wide angle lens, an 8-megapixel "periscope" lens with 5× optical zoom.
+The P30 Pro features three rear-facing camera lenses with Leica optics, including a 40-megapixel lens, 20-megapixel ultra-wide angle lens, an 8-megapixel periscope lens with 5× optical zoom.
 The optical zoom can be combined with software-assisted digital zoom of up to 50x.
 The P30 Pro also includes a time-of-flight sensor.
-The base P30 model excludes the periscope lens (reducing it to 3x optical zoom), reduces the ultra-wide angle lens to 16-megapixels, and does not include optical image stabilization (software-based AI stabilization is still used).The 40-megapixel lens on both models use a new "SuperSpectrum" image sensor, whose color filter array uses yellow sub-pixels instead of green.
+The base P30 model excludes the periscope lens (reducing it to 3x optical zoom), reduces the ultra-wide angle lens to 16-megapixels, and does not include optical image stabilization (software-based AI stabilization is still used).The 40-megapixel lens on both models used a new "SuperSpectrum" image sensor, whose color filter array uses yellow sub-pixels instead of green.
 Huawei stated that this would allow more light to be captured, and enhanced absorption of red and green colors.
 This sensor is leveraged by improvements to the camera software's night mode, as well as new "Super HDR" and "Super Low Light" capture modes.